Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QGestureRecognizer-ResultFlag-e.rst

 .. sip:enum-description::
     :status: todo
-    :digest: 072ef05e498e915d326cf17fea084e3f
+    :digest: b5a554b6881662e307b5541ba961fbb9

 This enum describes the result of the current event filtering step in a gesture recognizer state machine.

-The result consists of a state value (one of Ignore, , , , ) and an optional hint ().
+The result consists of a state value (one of Ignore, MayBeGesture, TriggerGesture, FinishGesture, CancelGesture) and an optional hint (ConsumeEventHint).

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QGestureRecognizer.recognize`.